DworkinLab/Bio720/Introduction_to_R.md

 - new screencast on lists as a class (heterogeneous collections) and working with them
 - new screencast on data.frame as a list, but also relationship to matrix.
 - new screencast on ordering data sets, and the use of the index in R.
-- introduce tidyr, dplyr, reshape2, data.table, readr, libraries
+- introduce tidyr, dplyr, reshape2, data.table, readr, purrr
 - base plotting Introduction
 - ggplot2 plotting syntax (and the Hadleyverse syntax as a "macro language" within R)
 - real programming things? (declarative syntax, S3 and S4 objects,  )